Corporate Social Responsibility

 Please refer below table for the experience and professional ability of the members of the Board of Directors.

-The Company has seven directors, including three independent directors, and one of the independent directors is female.
-The professional backgrounds of the Board Members include management, scientific/engineering, financial, environment fields, etc., and their profiles cover chairman, managers, and professors.
+The Company has eight directors, including three independent directors, and one of the independent directors is female and directors with employee status account for about 38% of all directors.
+The professional backgrounds of the Board Members include management, scientific/engineering, financial, environment fields, etc., and their profiles cover chairman, managerial officers, and professors.
 The Board Members with diverse knowledge, including industry and academic fields, match the Company’s diversity goal.
 Therefore, Directors can provide professional opinions in different aspects, beneficial to the company’s business performance and management efficiency.
 Specific management objectives of the company’s diversity policy:

 (1) No major difference.